IMEA Board Meeting Aug 29, 2024 “Highlights”

 IMEA Board Meeting Feb 15, 2024 Highlights

-Note: This posting is a copy/paste from email to NEST Energy Committee sharing the IMEA Board Meeting.
-(Formatting characteristics of the email changed when copy/pasting from Microsoft Outlook using the WordPress editor.)
+Note: This posting is a copy/paste of an email report to the NEST Energy Committee, where the formatting characteristics of the original email change when copy/pasting from Microsoft Outlook using the WordPress editor.

 Hello Energy,